 The sorrow, grief, and rage you feel is a measure of your humanity and your evolutionary maturity.
 As your heart breaks open there will be room for the world to heal.

 This list could continue on for some time.
 The words that describe what’s happening on the planet earth right now are many, and they don’t always make you want to jump for joy or sigh in relief.
 Of course, there is goodness and that which is worthy of gratitude alongside the parts that make you want to scream in frustration or shake someone.
 But sometimes it’s hard to notice the good stuff.
-Or when you do notice it, it’s hard to let it take center stage for more than a moment or two. (unless you’ve been living under a rock or in denial or completely self absorbed, or…) If you have white skin, you might feel guilty.
-Or entitled.
-Or powerless.
-Or attacked for the acts of those who share your skin color and heritage.
-If you are brown skinned, you might feel fearful.
-Or attacked.
-Or angry.
-Or hopeless.
-If you are poor, you may feel it will always be that way.
-If you are rich you might say to yourself, “really?
+Or when you do notice it, it’s hard to let it take center stage for more than a moment or two.
+If you are struggling economically, you may feel it will always be that way.
+If you are well-off you might say to yourself, “really?
 Is this all there is?”
-If you are a woman, you might feel hurt.
+Depending on your gender identity or the color of your skin, you might feel angry.
+Or hurt.
 Or self conscious.
-Or used.
 Or outraged.
-If you are a man, you might feel entitled, or confused, or ashamed.
+Or guilty confused, or ashamed.
+There are a lot of things to feel.

 As a humans, we all might feel any one of these things in varying degrees.
 And really, I’d rather not put people into categories and boxes.
 But that’s where we are right now.
 People tend to understand the language of a label.
 So in keeping with that philosophy, a label that we need to use more is “grieving.”
 And by grieving I don’t mean sad, or feeling sorry for ourselves, or giving up.
 I mean seeing what is going on in the world and loving the world anyway.
 Loving what is passing away and seeing things to their end.
 Feeling the enormity of what has happened or is happening and not looking the other way.